NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 Day 12 Dec 17

 Up at 6, I left at 06:30 to get the bus (almost 7 km to the bus station) to Abu Simbel, 279 km away 90 EP 08:00 – 12:00.
-The bus was crowded, had one.
-The terrain was barren rocky desert, except for a small area with centre-pivot irrigation in the middle of no where.
+The bus was crowded, and had one seat.
+The terrain was barren rocky desert, except for a small area with centre-pivot irrigation in the middle of nowhere.

 NILE VALLEY – LOWER NUBIA (Abu Simbel)